syncfusion-content/winui-docs/winui/DataGrid/Row_Drag_and_Drop.md

 ### Row Drag starting event

-`RowDragStarting` event occurs when you start to drag the records in datagrid.
+`RowDragStarting` event occurs when you start to drag the records in the datagrid.
 The `DataGridRowDragStartingEventArgs` has the following member, which provides information for the `RowDragStarting` event.
 * `DraggingRows` : Gets the records which contains the data associated while dragging the rows.
-* `Cancel` : Gets and sets a value indicating whether the event is Canceled or not.
+* `Cancel` : Gets or sets a value indicating whether the event is canceled or not.

 {% tabs %}
 {% highlight c# %}